SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 ﬂilvallll Package

-“firearm Options” on page 80 of the D6 Space rulebook).
+"firearm Options” on page 80 of the D6 Space rulebook).

 The off-'hand gauntlet sports the suits secondary weapon, a closequarters flamethrower.
 A regulator cylinder, spray